trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 Rust, being a systems language, should be best in class for performance-critical software.
 While the performance difference with C is small, it currently blocks Rust implementations from being adopted.

 Why?

-- No one will enter a hard migration ... to get a 1% performance loss
+No one will enter a risky migration to end up with a -1% performance or +2% battery drain.
-- A 3% performance difference means +3% battery use.

 Our mission is to make critical infrastructure software safer.
 For that to happen in all relevant areas, performance considerations must to be removed as a blocking counter-argument.